of guests x hours of party time

-Party Drink Calculator: How Much Alcohol Do I Need in 2019?
+2019 Party Drink Calculator: How Much Alcohol Do I Need?

-If you are throwing a wedding, housewarming party, 40th birthday party, or any other big bash, you may be wondering how much alcohol you need to buy.
-If you read our How Many Glasses Do You Need? blog, you may be searching for some additional information on how much alcohol to actually buy to go in those glasses.
+If you are throwing a wedding, housewarming party, 40th birthday party, or any other big bash, you may be wondering how much alcohol you need for your party.
+And if you read our How Many Glasses Do You Need? blog, you may be searching for some additional information on how much alcohol to actually buy to go in those glasses.

-As you may know, you should plan on one drink per guest for each hour of your function.
+Plan on one drink per guest for each hour of your function.
 This should ensure you have enough alcohol for your party (unless you are having a college fraternity party – then you may have to rethink your calculations).
-So, you can use the following formula:
+Here’s the formula behind the calculator:

 # of guests x hours of party time